DATAMATH CALCULATOR MUSEUM

 It combines the capabilities of the TI-92 Symbolic calculator with state-of-the-art Flash technology in a normal sized hand-held calculator case.
 The only drawback compared with the original TI-92 is the reduced screen size and the calculator style keyboard instead the former typewriter style.

 How managed engineers of Texas Instruments to squeeze a fully loaded 32-bit microcomputer system into a small calculator housing?
-They designed together with Motorola a socalled Application Specific Microcomputer.
+They designed together with Motorola a so-called Application Specific Microcomputer.
 The kernel of the design is the original Motorola MC68000 microprocessor and all necessary logic for a calculator is placed on the same chip.
-The printed circuit board (PCB) of early TI-89 calculators accommodates indeed only this SC414181 chip, two 128k*8 RAM chips and the huge Sharp LH28F160 1M*16 Flash-ROM.

-The 5 display drivers found in the TI-92 were replaced by only two chip-on-board components.
+The 5 display drivers found in the TI-92 were replaced by only two chip-on-board (COB) components manufactured by Sharp.

 The clock and the icon desktop were new features included in the OS 2.07 and upwards.
 You can easily update an elder TI-89 to OS 2.08 or OS 2.09 so that it will include the clock as well.
 However the clock will not activate with a TI-89 Hardware Version 1.00, it has to be Hardware Version 2.00.